John-Paul Langbroek

-John-Paul Honoré Langbroek (born 31 January 1961) is an Australian politician who has been a member of the Legislative Assembly of Queensland representing the centre-right Liberal Party and its successor, the centre-right Liberal National Party, in the seat of Surfers Paradise since 2004.
-He was Leader of the Opposition and parliamentary leader of the LNP from 2009 to 2011—the first person from the Liberal side of the merger to hold the post.
-He was a minister in the Newman government before its defeat at the 2015 state election.
+John-Paul Honoré Langbroek is an Australian politician currently serving as the Minister for Education and Minister for the Arts in Queensland since 1 November 2024.
+He has been the member of the Queensland parliament for Surfers Paradise since 2004, representing the Liberal Party and its successor, the Liberal National Party (LNP).
+Langbroek served as Leader of the Opposition and parliamentary leader of the LNP from 2009 to 2011.
+He was previously a minister in the Newman government before its defeat at the 2015 state election.

-Early life
+Early life and education

-Langbroek was born in Assen in the Netherlands.
-He and his sister, Melbourne-based media personality Kate Langbroek, grew up as the only two children of Jehovah's Witnesses.
-His family emigrated to Australia in mid-1961, just months after his birth.
-The family travelled around rural Queensland where Langbroek Sr worked at various schools.
+John-Paul Honoré Langbroek was born in Assen in the Netherlands and moved to Brisbane as a one-year-old in 1962.
+His father is Dutch and his mother is American with Jamaican ancestry.
+John-Paul and his sister, Melbourne-based media personality Kate Langbroek, grew up as the only two children of Jehovah's Witnesses.
+The family travelled around rural Queensland, where Langbroek Sr worked at various schools.
+John-Paul began his schooling at Burleigh Heads State School on the Gold Coast and graduated from Sunnybank State High School.

-Early career

-A graduate of Sunnybank State High School, he went on to study at the University of Queensland, receiving an honours degree in dental science.
+He studied dentistry at the University of Queensland in the 1980s, receiving an honours degree in dental science.
 At university he showed no early sign of an interest in politics, describing his student days at the University of Queensland as being "toga parties, Lacoste shirts and university japes".

-He finished his degree in 1983 and departed for London where he met his wife Stacey.